Sabrinas Organizing

 ×

-Kitchen Remodel Project Tips Part 2 - How to Organize the Kitchen Stuff Before & During a Kitchen Remodel
+Kitchen Remodel Project Tips Part 2 - Kitchen Remodel Tips Before & During

-I found out the start date of the kitchen demo.
-It is two weeks away.
-If you read my previous post, we started the kitchen remodel project planning process about 6 months ago.
-Since the weather was so bad this past winter, the start of the process was delayed a bit too.
+I found out the start date of the kitchen demo is two weeks away.
+If you read my previous post, we started the kitchen remodel project planning process about six months ago.
+Since the weather was so bad this past winter, the start of the process was delayed a bit, too.
 But that was OK.
 I didn't feel like cooking outside in the freezing temperatures.
-Now, I can get down to business and start doing what I do best and that is decluttering and organizing.
+Now, I can get down to business and start doing what I do best: decluttering and organizing.

 Of course, I first purged the different cabinets of anything I didn't use.
-Since I have been doing this all along, there wasn't that much to get rid of.
+Since I have been doing this all along, there wasn't much to eliminate.
 Then, I organized the stuff I kept.
-Here are the kitchen remodel project tips I wrote up, just for you.
+Here are the kitchen remodel project tips I wrote up just for you.
 This helped me clear the cabinets and get me organized for this major remodel.

 Helpful kitchen remodel tips to help reduce stress

-• I started with the cabinets I did not use often, like the one above the fridge and the small corner cabinets.
+I started with the cabinets I did not use often, like those above the fridge and the small corner cabinets.

-• I cleared out lots of old plastic water bottles and moved wine glasses that I haven't used in years because they were stored above the refrigerator to an area where my other smaller supplies of wine glassware were in our dining room.
-Now, I can actually use them.
+I cleared out many old plastic water bottles and moved wine glasses that I hadn't used in years because they were stored above the refrigerator to an area where my other smaller supplies of wine glassware were in our dining room.
+Now, I can use them.

-• I washed them and put them in the other room inside a cabinet for safekeeping.
+I washed them and put them in a cabinet in the other room for safekeeping.
 Most of these decorations will be reused in my new kitchen.

-• I was able to store all the stapled foods into the foyer closet/pantry I had been used.
+I could store all the stapled foods in the foyer closet/pantry I had been using.

-• Yes, if you know my posts, I had a pantry in my foyer I use for my kitchen supplies.
+Yes, if you know my posts, I had a pantry (affiliate) in my foyer that I use for my kitchen supplies.
 You can check out this post.

-• The items that were under the sink went in their own opened box and stored in the sunroom as well.
+The items under the sink were put in their own opened box and stored in the sunroom as well.

-• I knew I would be using these items to wash cooking supplies when grilling so I wanted to keep it nearby.
+I knew I would use these items to wash cooking supplies when grilling (affiliate), so I wanted to keep it nearby.

-• And for the rest, I boxed up items into categories, just in case, I needed them.
+And for the rest, I boxed items into categories, just in case I needed them.

-• I purchased them from a discount store.
-Then, I was able to stack the organizing trays on top of one another and store them downstairs out of the way.
+I purchased them from a discount store.
+Then, I could stack the organizing trays on top of one another and store them downstairs out of the way.
 This helped when I needed to put everything back into the new kitchen.

-Here is the room cleared out, the electrical was already done and cabinets were going up.
+The room was cleared out, the electrical was already done, and the cabinets were put up.
 It was starting to come together.

 thekitchenduringtheprocess

-In the next post, I will talk about how we ate during the demo and reconstruction process of those three weeks.
-And, no we didn't eat out all the time.
+In the next post, I will discuss how we ate during those three weeks of demo and reconstruction.
+And no, we didn't eat out all the time.
 I hope you enjoyed this post.
-Please share to show the love.
+Please share to show your love.

 Do you live in South Eastern Pennsylvania?
 Don't know where to start organizing in your home?
 Need a plan?
 Check out our Sabrina's Organizing Solutions ConsultationsAre a DIYer and just need accountability to get through the mess in your home and life?
 Check out our Sabrina's Organizing Virtual Organizing Services